shangril/crero-yp/README.md

 The following setting is a good idea:

 * Install a png image named favicon.png at the root of your Crero install.
 Firstly, you'll have a favicon, helping people to identify your site visually in there (maybe numerous) opened browser tab, in their bookmarks, history, and so on.
-Secondly, this label logo will be displayed for your entry in the yp service, which also helps identifying your label
+Secondly, this label logo will be displayed for your entry in the yp service, which also helps identifying your label.
+Thirdly, your label will have a logo on its pages, and if it has a radio, will display this logo instead of a blank "broken image" square when the radio plays a title that hasn't a cover art linked ot its album.

 The question of advanced information